Who is an Endocrinologist?

 - Metabolic bone disease

-They diagnose and treat a wide range of conditions, including those that impact our:
+They diagnose and treat a variety of conditions, including those that affect our:

-- Adrenal glands are located above the kidneys and regulate blood pressure, metabolism, stress levels, and sex hormones.
+- The adrenal glands, situated above the kidneys, control blood pressure, metabolism, stress response, and sex hormone production.

-- The hypothalamus, which regulates body temperature, hunger, and thirst.
+- The hypothalamus is responsible for managing body temperature, hunger, and thirst.

-- The pancreas, which produces insulin and other substances for digestion.
+- The pancreas produces insulin and other substances for digestion.

-- The parathyroids, small glands in our neck that control blood calcium.
+- The parathyroids are small glands in our neck that control blood calcium.

 - The reproductive glands(gonads): ovaries in women, testes in men.

-- The thyroid, a butterfly-shaped gland located in the neck that regulates energy, metabolism, and brain development.
+- The thyroid is a butterfly-shaped gland located in the neck that regulates energy, metabolism, and brain development.

 An endocrinologist can assist you if you have any of the following symptoms or any of these conditions: